 direct digital control (DDC): a control system consisting of microprocessor-based controllers that monitor and control building systems equipment through input devices (such as sensors), output devices (such as switches and actuators), and programmed control sequences.

+director: the director of the department of commerce or the director’s designee.

 discounted payback: the time when the accumulated savings achieved by an investment, discounted by the appropriate discount rate, equals the initial cost of the investment.

 district heating and/or cooling system: a system that provides heating or cooling to multiple buildings through a distributed system providing steam, hot water, or cool water to buildings.